SAP-archive/teched2021-DEV261/exercises/ex7/README.md

 When exposing the CAP service we want to achieve that:

-- The metadata of the service is accessible to all
-- The **orders** entities should require the application's **User** scope due to the definition of **srv/orders-service.cds**.
+- The **orders** service should require the application's **User** scope due to the definition of **srv/orders-service.cds**.
 This requires the use of the Destination service to provide a TokenExchange.
+- The external endpoint of the service is accessible to all

 The deplyoment is declaratively defined in the **deployment.yaml** file.